St. Albans, Vermont

 Welcome to Urgent Care

-When you need to be seen now for a non-emergent need, Northwestern Urgent Care offers access to exceptional care during evening hours, on weekends, and when your primary care provider is not available.
+When you need to be seen now for a non-emergent need, Northwestern Urgent Care offers access to exceptional care at our St. Albans and Georgia locations during evening hours, on weekends, and when your primary care provider is not available.

 How to reserve your spot in line: